Upgrade to Windows 10 from Windows 7 or 8.1 - for free

-If you already have a Windows 10 product key (very likely if you have a few older computer about the house - see image above) or you are planning to reinstall Windows 10 on a machine that already has a valid Windows 7, just visit the Get Windows 10 download page and download the ISO or use the Media Creation Tool.
-The free download will be a bootable USB flash drive or an bootable DVD (ISO).
+If you already have a Windows 7 product key (very likely if you have a few older computer about the house - see image above) or you are planning to reinstall Windows 10 on a machine that already has a valid (activated) Windows 7, use the Get Windows 10 download page and download the ISO or use the Media Creation Tool.
+The download can be a bootable USB flash drive or an bootable DVD (ISO).

 If you are using the Media Creation Tool, choose Create installation media for another PC.
 By default, the options will choose the version that matches the current PC doing the browse and download.
 Clear the check box shown here if you want to choose a different version, such as downloading the x86 (32-bit) version on a 64-bit PC (x64).